mejiaadonay/myComputerScienceNotes/Configuring-Linux-Web-Servers.md

 You should be comfortable with your terminal and working within a shell, if you need a refresher take a look at our Intro to the Shell.

 To actually get a web application up and running you should be familiar with the Python programming language and PostgreSQL.
-Programming Foundations with Python and Intro to Relational Databases can help you get up to speed if you feel you need some additional practice.
+[Programming Foundations with Python](https://www.udacity.com/course/ud036) and[Intro to Relational Databases](https://www.udacity.com/courses/ud197) can help you get up to speed if you feel you need some additional practice.

-See the Technology Requirements for using Udacity.
+See the [Technology Requirements](https://www.udacity.com/tech-requirements) for using Udacity.

 ## Syllabus